 Employer Advisory Service

 Small business employers may be eligible for free tailored written advice about pay and entitlements from our Employer Advisory Service.
 Learn more at Employer Advisory Service.

 If you’re a member of an employer organisation, you may already have access to specialist workplace relations advisers.
-Find a list of employer associations in your industry on our list of Unions and employer associations page.
+For a list of employer organisations visit the Fair Work Commission's Registered organisations page.

 Managing conflict and preventing disputes

 Conflict is a natural part of workplace relationships.
 The Fair Work Commission’s Cooperative Workplaces program is aimed at supporting employers and employees to cooperatively manage conflicting interests and work together on shared interests.

 Find out more about the Fair Work Commission’s Cooperative Workplaces program on the Fair Work Commission website.